PySimpleGUI/PySimpleGUI/docs/call reference.md

 NOTE LINUX USERS - at the moment the minimize function is not yet working.
 Windows users should have no problem and it should function as a normal window would.

-This titlebar is created from a row of elements that is then encapulated into a single Column element which is what the Titlebar returns to you.
+This titlebar is created from a row of elements that is then encapsulated into a one Column element which is what this Titlebar function returns to you.

 A custom titlebar removes the margins from your window.
-Ify ou want the  remainder of your Window to have margins, place the layout after the Titlebar into a Column and set the pad of that Column to the dimensions you would like your margins to have.
+If you want the  remainder of your Window to have margins, place the layout after the Titlebar into a Column and set the pad of that Column to the dimensions you would like your margins to have.